Crock Pot Italian Swiss Steak

 While I was shopping at Walmart for the ingredients for this recipe I found a wonderful thing.
 Hunt’s diced tomatoes are available in some delicious flavors like Sweet Onion and Basil, Fire Roasted, and Garlic & Oregano just to name a few.

 I love the flavor of roasted tomatoes so for this recipe I used 2 cans of the Hunt’s Fire Roasted Diced Tomatoes.
 You can use any flavor of Hunt’s diced tomatoes you have on hand but this recipe turned out so good I am going to suggest you pick up a couple of cans of the Hunt’s Fire Roasted Diced Tomatoes for it.

 I am always looking for recipes with tomatoes as I am trying to eat more healthy.
 Did you know that Hunt’s uses a unique flashsteam peeling method?
 All Hunt’s diced, stewed and whole tomato varieties

 As I mentioned earlier this is a recipe I ate when I was a kid.
 My husband and son have never eaten it before.
 I wondered if they would eat it because they never eat anything they can see pieces of tomato in.
 I am happy to report that this recipe blew their taste buds away.

 They both loved it!
 The meat was so tender that it cut like butter.
-I may have tricked them just a bit because I thickened the sauce with just a bit of cornstarch so it looked more like a gravy then a sauce.
+I may have tricked them just a bit because I thickened the sauce with just a bit of cornstarch so it looked more like a gravy than a sauce.
 Shhh….don’t tell.
-If you have never used cornstarch as a thickener I’ve included the directions in the Ziplist recipe app below.
+If you have never used cornstarch as a thickener I’ve included the directions in the recipe box below.

-You can find the entire Easy Crock Pot Italian Swiss Steak recipe and directions below in Ziplist format.
+You can find the entire Easy Crock Pot Italian Swiss Steak recipe and directions below.